Welcome Basic Studio Gear Additional Gear Components Background Buying Guides Other Stuff

 Synthesizers come in 2 flavors, hardware and software based.

-Since the software based synth does not have a physical input (like a keyboard) you will still need some kind of
+Since the software based synth does not have a physical input (like the keys of a typical digital piano) you will still need some kind of MIDI Controller to use as an input.

 This can get confusing so let me make sure I'm being clear.